woutishere122/BEWA/README.md

-# Case Studies in Applied Experimental Psychology
+# Case Studies in the Analysis of Experimental Data
 Documentation of an amygdala-based functional connectivity analysis using Neurodesk.
 We used the Terminal in Neurodesk to execute the code, as well as the interfaces of the programmes on Neurodesk (e.g. `FSL`).

 ## Install Neurodesktop (To do)